Frequently asked Questions about using steel RSJ or I-beams with railway sleepers

 What type of railway sleeper should I use with RSJ or I-beams?

 There is a wide choice of railway sleepers, so you've got some great different options when building a wall with steel RSJs.
-Things to consider:
+Take a look at the WHAT RAILWAY SLEEPERS ARE BEST? page link.
+Things to take into consideration are:

-What railway sleeper look do you want?
+What kind of railway sleeper 'look' do you want?
 Are you drawn to a new modern looking finish, or an old, weathered rustic look?
 In that case, either new oak or new pine railway sleepers, or used oak or used Azobe or tropical hardwood railway sleepers.

 Is creosote treatment ok?
-In many retaining wall settings, creosote treated railway sleepers will be fine, however it is generally advisable to avoid creosote treated railway sleepers in situations where there may be frequent skin contact with children or their clothes, and pets etc.. e.g. a play area, or school etc...
+In many retaining wall settings, creosote treated railway sleepers will be absolutely fine, however it is generally advisable to avoid creosote treated railway sleepers in situations where there may be frequent skin contact with children or their clothes, e.g. a play area, nursery or school etc...
 So, where does that leave you?
 What kind of non-creosoted sleepers could you then use?
-There's a big choice between new pine railway sleepers (that are eco-friendly green treated), new untreated oak railway sleepers, and untreated used tropical hardwood railway sleepers.
+You can choose between new British pine railway sleepers (that are eco-friendly green treated), new untreated oak railway sleepers, and untreated used tropical hardwood railway sleepers.
 (Azobe, Jarrah etc..).
-If you want to know more about creosote, and potential issues with using creosote treated railway sleepers, visit our CREOSOTE and TREATMENT page.
+If you want to know more about creosote, and understand any potential issues with using creosote treated railway sleepers, visit our CREOSOTE and TREATMENT page.

 Examples of projects using RSJ or I-beams & railway sleepers